rusefi/rusefi_documentation/Quo-Vadis-Hellen.md

 # Vote with dollars proposal

+Maybe not attempt to decide based on _expert opinion_ but use dollar metric?

 Ask FB rusEFI group members to post paypal deposits with platform votes.
 Winning total dollar amount moves forward, all other deposits are refunded.
+Participants get ECUs at fixed $300 price once fabricated.

+todo: better articulate ^^^ idea in more understandable terms?